mikymaione/Held-Karp-algorithm/README.md

-# Held–Karp algorithm
-The Held–Karp algorithm, also called Bellman–Held–Karp algorithm, is a dynamic programming algorithm proposed in 1962 independently by Bellman and by Held and Karp to solve the Traveling Salesman Problem (TSP).
+# Traveling Salesman Problem Solvers
 TSP is an extension of the Hamiltonian circuit problem.
 The problem can be described as: find a tour of N cities in a country (assuming all cities to be visited are reachable), the tour should:
 1. visit every city just once
 2. return to the starting point
 3. be of minimum distance.

+## Held–Karp algorithm
+The Held–Karp algorithm, is a dynamic programming algorithm proposed in 1962 independently by Bellman and by Held and Karp to solve the Traveling Salesman Problem (TSP).

-## Complexity
+### Complexity
 * T(n) = O(2ⁿn²)
 * S(n) = O(2ⁿ√n)

-## Benchmarks
+### Benchmarks

-### PCs
+#### PCs
 | CPU | CPU GHz | RAM | HD | OS |
 | --- | ---------: | -- | -- | -- |
 | AMD Ryzen5 2500U | 2.00 | 8GB DDR4 | SSD | Windows 10 |